 - B. Symptoms of CO toxicity: - i.
 Headache, vertigo, confusion, loss of consciousness - ii.
 Shortness of breath - iii.
-Nausea - 14.
-For eye exposure, copiously irrigate with sterile saline - 15.
-Provide copious water / saline irrigation to the any site of chemical exposure burn - 16.
+Nausea - 13.
+For eye exposure, copiously irrigate with sterile saline - 14.
+Provide copious water / saline irrigation to the any site of liquid chemical exposure burn - 15.
+Dry/powder chemical should be brushed-off - A. Brushing away from potential inhalation of substance - 16.
 Apply sterile dressing to involved site(s) - 17.
 Any chemical information or copy of the data sheet (MSDS) should be brought to the hospital with the patient